imgix/sf-commerce-cloud/CONTRIBUTING.md

     footer

-Given the format, the following message-header states that this commit makes a document-only change, `docs`, scoped to the builder-module, where the typo-fix occurs in the module readme.
+Given the format, the following message-header states that this commit makes a document-only change, `docs`, scoped to the builder-module, where the typo-fix occurs in the module README.
 The header is followed by the body that describes the details of the commit.

-    docs(builder): Fixes `builder` doc typos in readme
+    docs(builder): Fixes `builder` doc typos in README

     This PR updates the `builder` docs to reflect the latest API change in which the `source_path` parameter was renamed to `src_path`.